CodeYourFuture/syllabus-archive/js-core-3/week-3/lesson.md

 Variables specific to a particular instance of a class are defined and referenced using the `this` keyword (e.g. `this.timesClicked`) within that instance.

-Functions defined within class can also be known as **methods**.
+Functions defined within class are also be known as **methods**.

 ### Exercises

-Try these exercises in your breakout groups
+Try these exercises in your breakout groups.

 #### Exercise 1